sheltermanager/asm3/doc/manual/csvimportfields.rst

 Appendix: CSV file import fields
 ================================

 ASM will recognise columns with the following names when importing CSV files.
-Where you wish to supply multiple rows for the same animal (such as for vaccinations or regimens), make sure you have an ANIMALCODE column and repeat the code.
+Where you wish to supply multiple rows for the same animal (such as for vaccinations or regimens), make sure you have a populated ANIMALCODE column, similarly for multiple rows to people (such as movements, licenses, etc) make sure you have populated person data.

 ANIMALCODE
     A code for the animal.
 If supplied, it will set the sheltercode and short sheltercode fields.
 If not supplied, the system will generate a code for the animal to the appropriate scheme.
 If you have manual codes turned on and no animal code is supplied, an error message will be displayed and the import abandoned.